Lalleshwari: Legacy

-The leading Kashmiri Sufi figure Sheikh Noor-ud-din Wali (also known as Nooruddin Rishi or Nunda Rishi) was highly influenced by Lal Ded.
-He ultimately led to the formation of the Rishi order of saints and later gave rise to many Rishi saints like Resh Mir Sàeb.
+The leading Kashmiri Sufi figure Sheikh Noor-ud-din Wali (also known as Nooruddin Rishi or Nunda Rishi) was influenced by Lalleshwari.
+He led to the formation of the Rishi order of saints and later gave rise to many Rishi saints like Resh Mir Sàeb.
 One Kashmiri folk story recounts that, as a baby, Nunda Rishi refused to be breast-fed by his mother.
-It was Lal Ded who breast-fed him.
+It was Lalleshwari who breast-fed him.

-Lal Ded and her mystic musings continue to have a deep impact on the psyche of Kashmiris, and the 2000 National Seminar on her held at New Delhi led to the release of the book Remembering Lal Ded in Modern Times.
+Lalleshwari and her mystic musings continue to have a deep impact on the psyche of Kashmiris, and the 2000 National Seminar on her held at New Delhi led to the release of the book Remembering Lal Ded in Modern Times.
 In his book "Triadic Mysticism", Paul E. Murphy calls her the "chief exponent of devotional or emotion-oriented Triadism".
-According to him, three significant representatives of devotionalism emerged in Kashmir in the five hundred years between the last half of the ninth and the end of the fourteenth centuries.
+According to him, three representatives of devotionalism emerged in Kashmir in the five hundred years between the last half of the ninth and the end of the fourteenth centuries.

-What this points to is the non-sectarian nature of Lal Ded's spiritual life and her song-poems.
+What this points to is the non-sectarian nature of Lalleshwari's spiritual life and her song-poems.
 Yet, her life and work have been used for various religious and political agendas over time.
 As author and poet Ranjit Hoskote writes:

-Beyond several new translations of Lal Ded's vakh, there are other contemporary performative arts that are based on Lal Ded's life and poetry.
-For example, there are contemporary renderings of Lal Ded's poetry in song.
+Beyond several new translations of Lalleshwari's vakh, there are other contemporary performative arts that are based on Lalleshwari's life and poetry.
+For example, there are contemporary renderings of Lalleshwari's poetry in song.
 In addition, a solo play in English, Hindi, and Kashmiri titled Lal Ded (based on her life) has been performed by actress Mita Vashisht across India since 2004.